 Design patterns, the brain eater

-Although OO languages are touted for their ways of abstraction, they are actually not strong in terms of abstraction ability and expressiveness.
-There are certain things that are very easy to do in traditional procedural languages and functional languages, but was made unnecessarily hard in OO languages.
+Although OO languages are touted for their abstraction capabilities, they are actually not strong in terms of abstraction and expressiveness.
+There are certain things that are very easy to do in traditional procedural languages and functional languages, but has been made unnecessarily hard in OO languages.
 This is why design patterns appeared.
 Design patterns’ origin was mostly due to the dogma of “everything is an object”, the lack of high-order functions (or the correct implementation of them) and OO’s tendency of mystifying things.

 When I first heard about design patterns I was already a PhD student at Cornell doing some PL research.
 I mostly used Standard ML and Haskell.
-After hearing my friends’ high opinions of the Design Patterns book (nicknamed the “GoF” book), I developed curiosity about its fame, so I borrowed one from the library.
+After hearing my friends’ high opinions of the Design Patterns book (the “GoF” book) I developed curiosity, so I borrowed one from the library.
 Within a few hours I found a mapping from all the weird names it introduced to the programming techniques I had been using all the time.
-Some of them are so fundamental and exist in every high-level language, so they don’t really need names.
+Some of them are so fundamental and they exist in every high-level language, so they don’t really need names.
 Most of the advanced ones (such as visitor) are transcriptions of functional programming concepts into a convoluted form in order to get around OO language’s limitations.
-Later on I found that Peter Norvig already gave a talk on design patterns as early as 1998, pointing out that almost all of the design patterns will be “transparent” once you have first-class functions.
+Later on I found that Peter Norvig gave a talk on design patterns as early as 1998, pointing out that almost all of the design patterns will be “transparent” once you have first-class functions.
 This confirmed my observations — I don’t need them.

 What is an OO language any way?